-Her research interests include Comparative Muslim-Christian feminist theologies; Muslim-Christian relations; Feminist interreligious dialogue; Islam and Christianity in Southeast Asia; Religion, gender and migration; Critical Muslim studies; Decoloniality and border thinking; and Islamic peacebuilding process.
+Her research interests include Comparative Muslim-Christian feminist theologies; Muslim-Christian relations; Feminist interreligious dialogue; Islam and Christianity in Southeast Asia; Religion, gender, and migration; Critical Muslim studies; Decoloniality and religions; and Islamic peacebuilding process.

 Nostra Aetate Fellow, Pontifical Council for Interreligious Dialogue

 “Contours of the Divine Feminine: Islamic and Christian Feminist Theologies in Indonesia” The Muslim World 110 (Autumn 2020): 553-571